 Do you have a too neutral wardrobe?
-Especially during the colder months?
+Especially during the cooler months?

 If you’re unsure about spending some money on an item in a color you’re not very used to, the easiest way is starting with accessories.
-It may be a scarf, a pair of gloves, a belt or my favorite which is a small bag.
+It may be a scarf, a pair of gloves, a belt or my favorite right now, which is a small bag.
 Why?
-There are colors that make us look washed out and while that doesn’t mean we can never wear them, it does mean that too close to our faces may not look as good as we like them.
+There are colors that make us look washed out.
+While that doesn’t mean we can never wear them, it does mean that too close to our faces may not look as good as we like them.

 Make it a color you like, not just any color.
 I love red and have been adding it little by little.
-Even though I have a few red pieces I like to wear I’m not crazy about wearing them that often, on the other hand with this bag I’m obsessed and I feel like I can mix it up easily with my wardrobe.
+Even though I have a few red pieces I like to wear, I’m not crazy about wearing them that often.
+On the other hand with this bag I’m obsessed and I feel like I can mix it up easily with my wardrobe.
 It always ends up adding a little something.
-But believe me getting my head around getting that one and not the black one took some time.
+But believe me, getting my head around this one and not the black one took some time.
 I think it really helped that I loved the suede/leather combination (real leather btw) and the price was a total steal.

 Are you ready to add more color to your wardrobe?
 Let me know in the comments below!

 Behind the scenes:

 In case you didn’t know October is not only Breast Cancer awareness month but also Pregnancy and Infant loss awareness month.
 Last year when I first found out about it, I had just heard the sound of silence instead of a heartbeat.
 The solace I found in all the stories shared during that month helped me to feel incredibly less alone and guilty for my loss, so I’ve always tried to be very open about it.
 To tell you when I started telling people what happened I received a lot of me too’s coming from women in my social circle.